VirtualFlyBrain/VFB/git_deployment_notes.md

 ##Server required filters

-Amend www.virtualflybrain.org and vfb in the smudge and clean of each filter respectively:
+Amend www.virtualflybrain.org and vfb in the smudge of each filter respectively:

 |   Git Branch      |   url (modify-res-prop)       |   deployment (modify-web-xml)     |
 |:---------:|:---------------------:|:----------------------------:|